harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 - 1/1/2023: Harness First Gen will be in maintenance mode.
   - No new features will be added.
-  - The Security and Bug fixes will continue to be addressed
+  - Security and bug fixes will continue to be addressed.

 - 10/1/2023.
 End of SMP releases